assyrianic/Tagha/README.md

  - jmp - jumps to a different instruction address.
  - jzl - jump if zero, checks if the first 4 bytes of TOS is zero and jumps to the desired address.
- - jzs - checks if first 2 bytes of TOS is zero and jumps if zero.
- - jzb - checks if first byte on TOS is zero and jumps if zero.
  - jnzl - checks if first 4 bytes of TOS is not zero then jumps to desired address if not zero.
- - jnzs - checks if first 2 bytes of TOS is not zero then jumps to desired address if not zero.
- - jnzb - checks if first byte of TOS is not zero then jumps to desired address if not zero.

  - call - jumps to an address of code and returns to original address if a `ret` opcode is executed.
  - ret - returns to an original instruction address after using `call` opcode for subroutines/procedures.